Mon 8 Sep 2008

 As mentioned in an earlier post, the switch machine dilemma was one factor responsible for the summertime pause.
 However, once I was able to finalize the switch machine design, progress ramped-up considerably.

-I’ve yet to wire each of the turnouts and fix-up some of the roadbed, but the track is done and initial tests suggest that everything is running smoothly.
+I’ve yet to wire each of the turnouts and fix-up some of the roadbeds, but the track is done and initial tests suggest that everything is running smoothly.

 I had some fears that the glue could ‘let-go’ once I start ballasting, however as I’m intent on painting the rails and ties, the track should stay in place – if by nothing more than the adhesive properties of the paint alone.